Extracting abundance indices from longline surveys : method to account for hook competition and unbaited hooks: Review of methods to derive abundance indices from longline records

 This section reviews the underlying ideas of \citet{Somerton95} and proposes an alternative model which more closely mimics the behavior of the fish.
 This model has been originally proposed by \cite{Rothschild67} and describes how the catch of a target species could be reduced by the catch of other species.

-Let us define $T_T$ as the time it took to catch an individual from the target species on one particular hook. $T_T$ is assumed to follow an exponential distribution of rate $\lambda_T$, i.e
+Let us define $T_T$ as the time it takes to catch an individual from the target species on one particular hook. $T_T$ is assumed to follow an exponential distribution of rate $\lambda_T$, i.e

-$T_{NT}$ is an exponential random variable with parameter $\lambda_{NT}$ and models the time it took to catch an individual from any of the non-target species.
-We can define $T=\min\left\lbrace T_{T}, T_{NT}\right\rbrace$ as the time it took to catch an individual whatever the species it is.
+where $u$ is some fixed amount of time from when the baited hook was placed in the species' habitat. $T_{NT}$ is an exponential random variable with parameter $\lambda_{NT}$ and models the time it takes to catch an individual from any of the non-target species.
+We can define $T=\min\left\lbrace T_{T}, T_{NT}\right\rbrace$ as the time it takes to catch an individual of any species.
 Thanks to the property of the exponential distribution, $T$ is exponentially distributed with rate $\lambda=\lambda_T + \lambda_{NT}$.
 This property justifies the decomposition of the overall relative abundance as a sum of specific abundance given by \citet{Somerton95}. \\

 After the soak period $S$, for one hook, there are only three possible outcomes: \begin{itemize} \item ${\left \lbrace I=0 \right \rbrace} = \left \lbrace \mbox{ The hook is still baited.}\right\rbrace$.
 It means that the time for a capture is greater than the soak time.
 This event occurs with probability